 CEC works to educate all members on ways to save energy and money.
 Understanding your usage is key to conservation.
 We can show you specific ways to reduce your energy consumption, and in turn, your electric bill.
 By practicing some of the following energy conservation techniques, you can lower your monthly bill.

-Click on the category to learn energy conservation techniques within that topic.
+Select a category to learn energy conservation techniques.